open-telemetry/opentelemetry-specification/specification/logs/api.md

 ## Concurrency requirements

-For languages which support concurrent execution the Logs Bridge APIs provide specific guarantees and safeties.
+For languages which support concurrent execution the Logs APIs provide specific guarantees and safeties.

 **LoggerProvider** - all methods are safe to be called concurrently.